 How To Child-Proof Once Baby Is Walking

-When your baby starts walking, the safety latches and gates alone won’t cut it.
-Now what?
+When baby is off and toddling, those safety latches and gates alone won’t cut it.
+So now what?

 And that’s not all.
 Our experts weigh in on all the toddler-proofing precautions you should take to keep your child safe:

 • Install window guards.
 A window guard should prevent the window from opening more than four inches.
 Window coverings should also be cordless.
 Check out WindowCoverings.org for advice and a free retrofit safety kit.